coreeng/core-platform-docs/content/app/secret-management.md

 ```

 {{% notice note %}}
 All of the above will need a service account in each of the namespaces the app will be deployed to, so if using the standard p2p, and helm it would make sense to configure these all as a helm chart templates with the app (the project ID and number should be parameterised if the app is deployed to multiple environments).
-This will ensure it is created correctly for e.g. <app>-functional, <app>-nft  etc. sub-namespaces
+This will ensure it is created correctly for e.g. app-functional, app-nft  etc. sub-namespaces.
 {{% /notice %}}

 ## Creating a secret